 (b) the will does not give effect to the testator’s instructions.

-An application to rectify a will must be made within 12 months after the date of death, but the Court has a discretion to extend this if it considers it necessary and if the final distribution of the estate has not been made.
+An application to rectify a will must be made within 12 months after the date of death.
+However the Court may extend this if it considers it necessary and if the estate hasn’t been fully distributed.

 The law in South Australia